 Tasks are listed; they can be on paper or in your diary, but nowadays, most people use some software.
 I find Google Calendar practical, which is free.
 However, now I will explain the concept as it used to be done on paper, as most of you can relate to it easily.

 Now, you list your tasks and assign them for each event on the day you think you will work on them so you have a list for each task.
-If a task will take a few days, best you break it up into small tasks that can be done in a few hours or less.
+A weekly task planner can be useful for listing your tasks throughout the week, helping you prioritize what needs to be done first and break down larger tasks into smaller ones.
+So if a task will take a few days, it is best to break it up into small tasks that can be done in a few hours or less.

 - P0.
 Your Mum is dying, the kids are in trouble, a guy just had a heart attack in the shop, and nothing else matters.
 This P0 block everything else and stops all thought of scheduling.